shadikhasan/weather_fetch/README.md

 The tests mock the HTTP calls; no real API calls are made, so they run offline.

 ## Notes
-- The client uses a 10-second timeout and raises `ValueError` on request or parsing errors.
+- Uses a 10-second timeout and raises `ValueError` on request or parsing errors.
-- You need a valid OpenWeatherMap API key to fetch real data.
+- Relies on Open-Meteo geocoding to resolve city names to coordinates; ensure the city can be found.